getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 For your service to receive webhooks for alert rules, users must add to existing rules or create new ones that have `Send a notification via <your service>` as an action in the rule.
 Once that's set up, you'll start receiving webhook requests for triggered alerts.
 For more information about the request and payload, see the [LINK: webhooks section below](link to Webhooks section).

+### Published State

+When you are ready for the publication process, you can click the 'publish' button next to the integration you wish to submit.
+This will send an email to partners@sentry.io letting us know your integration is ready for review.

+[ SCREENSHOT: screenshot of publish button ]